8th Crunchyroll Anime Awards: Awards

-Jujutsu Kaisen won 11 awards, including the Anime of the Year, which previously won in 2020, becoming the first anime to win multiple top prize.
+The second season of Jujutsu Kaisen won 11 awards, including Anime of the Year, which previously won in 2020, becoming the first anime to win multiple top prizes.
+The season also surpassed the second season of My Hero Academia (eight from the second edition in 2018) as the most awarded anime in awards history.
 Its director, Shōta Goshozono, won Best Director.
 Additionally, the series won the inaugural award for Best Cinematography.
 Suzume won Best Film; the award was received by its director Makoto Shinkai.
 One Piece and Demon Slayer: Kimetsu no Yaiba won again the awards for Best Continuing Series and Best Animation respectively.
 Demon Slayer: Kimetsu no Yaiba also won the inaugural award for Best Art Direction.
 Chainsaw Man won Best New Series, while Buddy Daddies won Best Original Anime.
 Jujutsu Kaisen, Demon Slayer: Kimetsu no Yaiba, Horimiya: The Missing Pieces, Spy × Family, Bocchi the Rock!, and Attack on Titan won the genre awards for Best Action, Best Fantasy, Best Romance, Best Comedy, Best Slice of Life, and Best Drama respectively.

 Monkey D. Luffy of One Piece won Best Main Character, while Satoru Gojo of Jujutsu Kaisen won Best Supporting Character.
 Anya Forger won the "Must Protect at All Costs" Character award again.
 Meanwhile, both the opening and ending sequences of Jujutsu Kaisen, "Where Our Blue Is" by Tatsuya Kitani and "Akari" by Soushi Sakiyama, won the awards for Best Opening Sequence and Best Ending Sequence respectively.
 "Idol" by Yoasobi won Best Anime Song while Kohta Yamamoto and Hiroyuki Sawano won Best Score for their work on the first special in the final season of Attack on Titan.
 Yuichi Nakamura won Best Voice Acting (Japanese) for his work as Satoru Gojo in Jujutsu Kaisen, while Ryan Colt Levy won Best Voice Acting (English) for his work as Denji in Chainsaw Man.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.
 The lists are arranged alphabetically, except for the winner.